• Skip to main content

 Rice cake with chili sauce (Tteokbokki)

 Rice cakes that have been soaked and seasoned with chili sauce are used in this dish.
-Among the top tteokbokki eateries in Seoul are Sindang, a district famous for housing some of the best tteokbokki eateries in Myeongdong Street and Gwangjang Market.
+Among the top tteokbokki eateries in Seoul is Sindang, a district famous for housing some of the best tteokbokki eateries in Myeongdong Street and Gwangjang Market.
 Tteokbokki is undeniably the best in Korea.

 (Fish cake) Odeng